Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

 The respective signal generator is nonlinear and reads

 \end{itemize} Case 1 is particularly similar to a test case considered in \cite{morBre13}, \cite{inproc:morBenB12}, \cite{art:two-sided-hermm} for multi-moment matching.

-In the upcoming, we employ two different discretization schemes for the upper partial differential equations to construct one quadratic-bilinear system with linear input-dependency (Section~\ref{subsec:input-lin-discret}), and one with nonlinear input-dependency (Section~\ref{subsubsec:burgerdyn-AssM-comp}).
-Note that both discretized systems describe up to a small discretization error the same dynamics, and should therefore serve as an equally valid basis for model reduction.
-The nonlinear input-dependency, however, cannot directly be incorporated into the input-output based system-theoretic methods.
-As will be demonstrated, our input-tailored and input-weighted extensions, respectively, can be used for both discretizations and show to be almost independent of the underlying discretization.
+We use this benchmark example to demonstrate the feasibility of handling non-standard input dependencies.
+We employ two different discretization variants for the Burgers' equation to construct one FOM with linear input-dependency and one with nonlinear input-dependency.
+Note that the form of the input-dependency has nothing to do with the form of the signal generator.
+Both FOMs describe, up to a small discretization error, the same dynamics and should thus serve as an equally valid basis for model reduction.
+The nonlinear input-dependency, however, cannot be directly treated by the moment matching methods from literature.
+We show that our input-tailored and input-weighted extensions from Section~\ref{sec:ext-var-appr-app} are applicable.
+They turn out to be (almost) independent of the underlying discretization.